qor/qor/example/tutorial/bookstore/README.md

 We define a `Meta` field for the `book` `Resource`.
 It's internal name is "AuthorNames", which we use in `book.IndexAttrs()` to use it in our admin book listing.
 The "Label` is what goes into the table header and the "Valuer" is a function that will return the display value we want - in our case the comma separated list of author names.

+##### Editable fields

+By default all defined model attributes and `Meta` attributes are included in the edit interface.
+If you need to limit the fields that are editable you can manually set the `EditAttrs`:

+	book.EditAttrs("Title", "Authors", "Synopsis", "ReleaseDate", "Price", "CoverImage")

+#### Searchable Fields

+To get a searchfield on the list display of your resource you simply add a line like this:

+    book.SearchAttrs("ID", "Title")

+Wich will add a search(field) for resources matching on the defined fields.

+#### Meta Field Types

+QOR will pick an input type based on your struct types - but sometimes you want to change the default.
+For example we might want to have a text area with some editing functions instead of just an `<input type="text">`:

+	book.Meta(&admin.Meta{
+		Name: "Synopsis",
+		Type: "rich_editor",
+	})

+TODO: other types - at least select_one and select_many. add list.

 ### Frontend

 QOR does not provide any builtin templating or routing support - use whatever library is best fit for your needs.
-In this tutorial we will use [gin](https://github.com/gin-gonic/gin).
+In this tutorial we will use [gin](https://github.com/gin-gonic/gin) and the stl `html/template`s.

-#### List of Books
+#### Books Listing

+#### Product Page